sushantmit/Solidity-Files/README.md

 # Solidity-Files
-Solidity Programs that demonstrate the basics of implementing a smart contract and token
+Solidity Programs that demonstrate the basics of implementing smart contracts and tokens.